CreativeInquiry/terrapattern-website/content/team.md

 We thank the organizers of the [**Alt-AI**](http://alt-ai.net/) conference, [Gene Kogan](http://www.genekogan.com/) and Lauren Gardner, and the directors of the [**SFPC**](http://sfpc.io/) (School for Poetic Computation), [Taeyoon Choi](http://sfpc.io/people/taeyoon-choi/) and [Zachary Lieberman](http://sfpc.io/people/zach-lieberman/), for kindly inviting the *Terrapattern* project to premiere in an [exhibition](http://alt-ai.net/#exhibition) at this unique conference event.

+We gratefully acknowledge [**Planet Labs**](https://www.planet.com/), and in particular Andrew Zolli, Joe Mascaro, and Rob Simmon, for their interest and encouragement, and for providing access to geospatial data through their Ambassadors Program.

 We thank Professor [**Rich Pell**](http://www.andrew.cmu.edu/user/rp3h/), founder and co-director of the [Center for Postnatural History](http://www.postnatural.org/), for invaluable suggestions and discussions about how our project can help us understand the anthropocene.

+To train our neural network, our project made use of more than 500,000 nodes, polygons and other map labels meticulously contributed by the members of the [**OpenStreetMap**](https://www.openstreetmap.org) volunteer community over nearly ten years.
+It has been [pointed out](http://www.spacemachine.net/views/2016/3/datasets-over-algorithms) that many AI breakthroughs have been constrained by the availability of high-quality training datasets.
+We are grateful to the OSM commmunity for developing and releasing their freely-reusable geospatial data.

 Last, but not least, we acknowledge the support of our hardworking staff and students at the [**Frank-Ratchye STUDIO for Creative Inquiry**](studioforcreativeinquiry.org), including Tom Hughes, Linda Hager, [Dan Moore](makeitdoathing.com), Aprameya Mysore, and [Charlotte Stiles](http://charlottestiles.com/).